ariefpurnamamuharram/IF5200/README.md

 ## Before Having Fun

 Please install the required packages describe in the `requirements.txt` file.
+The default production models located in `sys/models` are stored using Git LFS.
+You may need to do `git lfs pull` to pull out the models.

 ## Local Deployment